openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-camera.md

 **Possible Causes**

-Invalid parameters, such as values outside the boundary range or not using the specified enumeration range.
+Invalid parameters, such as values outside the valid range or not using specified enumeration values.

 **Resolution Steps**

-Refer to the interface documentation and provide the correct input parameters.
+Refer to the interface documentation and provide correct input parameters.

 ## 7400102 Illegal Operation